roryquennev/Elk-Stack-Project/Kibana Investigation Activity/README.md

 6. Run the `stress` program on all three of your VMs and take screenshots of the data generated on the Metrics page of Kibana.
   - Running the same test on our other web servers, we see the same results replicated regarding the CPU usage and the Load.
-There remain no discernible increases pertaining to the Memory Usage or Network Traffic
+There remain no discernible increases pertaining to the Memory Usage or Network Traffic.

   - Here are our results for Webserver2:
     ![stresssnapshotwebserver2](https://user-images.githubusercontent.com/77551247/123019595-cb0f4080-d39e-11eb-86c0-13019ddda7f2.PNG)